bocajnotnef/Recipys/doc/Seafood/FishermanStew.rst

 * Have heard Catfish works excellently.
 Have not tried yet.
 * Original Recipe calls for 1/2 cup white wine, 1/2 cup parsley.
 * Original Recipe recommends salting the fish for a few hours.
+* Use a little white sugar to round out the flavor of the stew

 Additional Links
 ----------------